How to Pin or Unpin Emails in Outlook on Windows 11

 Platform Version Discrepancies

 Disclaimer: The ‘Pin’ feature is currently available in the New Outlook for Windows, Outlook on the Web (OWA), and specific versions of Outlook for Microsoft 365.
-If you are using Outlook Classic, this feature may not be available as it relies on different server-side synchronization protocols.
+If you are using Outlook Classic, this feature might not be available because it depends on different ways the server handles syncing information.

 How to pin an email